 We have considered the problem of deriving a universal performance bound, for a message source authentication scheme based on channel estimates in a wireless fading scenario, where an attacker may have correlated observations available.
 We have formulated an outer bound to the region of achievable false alarm and missed detection probabilities, which is universal across all possible decision rules by the receiver.

-Under the assumption that the channels are represented by multivariate complex Gaussian variables, we have proved that the tightest bound corresponds to a forging strategy that produces a zero mean signal that is jointly Gaussian with the attacker observations.
+Under the assumption that the channels are represented by multivariate complex Gaussian variables, we have proved that the tightest bound corresponds to a forging strategy that produces a zero mean signal which is jointly Gaussian with the attacker observations.
 Furthermore, we have derived a characterization of their joint covariance matrix {through the solution of a system of two nonlinear matrix equations}.
-Based upon this characterization, we have also devised an efficient iterative algorithm for its computation: The solution to the matricial system appears as fixed point of the iteration.
+Based upon this characterization, we have also devised an efficient iterative algorithm for its computation: the solution to the matrix system appears as fixed point of the iteration.

-From numerical results, we conclude that the proposed iterative approach for the best {attacking} strategy always converges.
+From numerical results, we conjecture that the proposed iterative approach for the best {attacking} strategy converges in general, although determining its convergence seems a highly difficult problem.
 Moreover, from the perturbation analysis, we deduce that the limit point is a local minimum.
-We have therefore provided an effective method for the {attacking} strategy that yields the tightest bound on the error region of the message authentication procedure.
+We have therefore provided an effective method for the {attacking} strategy that yields the tightest bound on the error region of any message authentication procedure.